Two guys plugging their ears

 Whenever your alarm sounds, your security system logs the event.
 Based on our hands-on testing, you can usually find these records on the control hub or in the mobile app.
 Start by reviewing any error messages.
 In many cases, the issue is something simple, like a low or dead battery in a sensor, which can trigger both burglar and smoke alarms.

-Pets are another common cause, especially if motion sensors aren’t properly calibrated or lack advanced pet-immune detection.
+Pets are another common cause.
+If you never calibrated your motion sensors after installing them or your motion sensors lack a pet-friendly setting, this is most likely your issue.
 We regularly see this during system testing, which is why we highlight pet-friendly security systems designed to reduce false alarms.

 If the alert isn’t recent, you may need to check the system’s alarm memory.
 If you’re unsure how to access it, the instructions are typically in the user manual or available online.
 The event log should identify the affected zone—such as a living room, bedroom, or hallway—and point to the specific sensor causing the problem.